waelkarman/bunch-linux-manifests/docs/index.md

 > echo out > /sys/class/gpio/gpio[numGPIO]/direction<br/>
 > echo 1 > /sys/class/gpio/gpio[numGPIO]/value<br/>

-The sysfs interface for PWM was enabled but has been deprecated since Linux kernel version 4.19.

 ## LOCAL & OTA System UPDATE
 For going through the development process a fundamental step is to set-up a proper update process.
 A B partitions looks a good choice for separing rootfs and be able to update the system without any loss of data. <br/>
 <img src="miscellaneous/update-mechanism.png">